GZ-LinkPi/LinkSDK-Demo-Encoder/README.md

 **Encoder** is based on **LinkSDK**, which requires QT support and is compiled in QT environment.
 LinkSDK runtime library: https://github.com/GZ-LinkPi/LinkLib.

-The master branch passes the LinkPi Encx8 board and the Encx8 uses the Hi3531A chip.
+The master branch is tested on the LinkPi Encx8 board.
+The Encx8 uses the Hi3531A chipset.
-The 3531D_ENC5 branch is tested on the LinkPi Encx5 board, and the Encx5 uses the Hi3531D chip.
+The 3531D_ENC5 branch is tested on the LinkPi Encx5 board.
+The Encx5 uses the Hi3531D chipset.

 Mirror project: https://github.com/GZ-LinkPi/Hisilicon-Encoder.